New Milton: Sport and leisure

 New Milton has a Non-League football club New Milton Town F.C., which plays at Fawcett's Field.

 The town's leisure amenities include: a park with children's play area, a skate park and full-size basketball court, Fawcett playing fields, a community centre, tennis courts, a bowls club, a library and a sports centre, including swimming pool, sauna, gym, squash courts and multi-activity sports hall.
 Being near the New Forest, the town popular for walking, hiking, cycling and riding.
 Holiday parks are an important employment source, numerous in the surrounding area.

 Media

 Local news and television programmes is provided by BBC South and ITV Meridian.
 Television signals are received from the Rowridge TV transmitter.
 Local radio stations are BBC Radio Solent, Heart South, Nation Radio South Coast, Easy Radio South Coast and Greatest Hits Radio South.
 The town is served by the local newspaper, New Milton Advertiser which publishes Saturdays.

 Transport

-Rail

 New Milton railway station is located on the South West Main Line from London Waterloo to Weymouth.